 Feliciano spread out the picnic basket and set the basket down on it, before sitting on it as well.

 Lovino almost smiled- leave it to Feliciano to have a picnic during the end of the world.
 But somber still, he sat as well, taking the other blanket and making a cushion of it, placing the cats on top of it.
 They were losing strength by the minute, and wearily lied down, heads on their paws.
 As young as the cats all looked, they were still so very old themselves.

-Lovino poured out wine for them, and Feliciano opened up the bruschetta, before setting the cup of milk beside the cats' cushion.
+Lovino poured out the milk for them, and Feliciano opened up the bruschetta, before pouring out the wine for themselves.